AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/concentrated-liquidity-pool-incentivization-campaign.md

 6. **Preview Transaction and Submit**

 * Double-check all the information entered for accuracy.
-Once you've finished configuring your campaign, proceed by pressing the "Preview Transaction" button.
+Once you have finished configuring your campaign, proceed by pressing the *Preview Transaction* button.

 <figure><img src="../../.gitbook/assets/CLAMM-preview-transaction.png" alt=""><figcaption></figcaption></figure>